North York Moors Walks

 To extend your exercise you can head into the adjacent Forge Valley Woods.
 This nature reserve has a nice boardwalk trail along the River Derwent.
+The woods can be reached on the circular West Ayton Walk which starts from the delightful village.
 Just to the west is the expansive Wykeham Forest with miles more trails to try.
 View Full Details>>

 |Roseberry Topping||2 miles (3 km)||Climb to the summit of this distinctive hill near Guisborough and enjoy wonderful views across the beautiful North York Moors National Park.
+The circular walk runs for a distance of about 2 miles but is still quite a challenging climb.
 The summit has a symbolic half-cone shape and jagged cliff, which has been likened to the Matterhorn in Switzerland.
 The area is managed by the National Trust so there are very good footpaths to take you to the summit. |

 Another similar climb can be found at Eston, Middlesbrough.
 From Eston Nab there are more splendid views over the moors to the coast.
 View Full Details>>

 |Rosedale||8 miles (13.5 km)||This circular walk explores Rosedale, a beautiful valley in the middle of the North York Moors.
 It's a fantastic area for walking with wonderful scenery in a peaceful, unspoilt environment.|